Cross-Chain Bridge Security Audits

 Cross-chain bridges are architecturally unique.
 They span multiple blockchains, rely on off-chain infrastructure, and custody assets from every chain they connect.
 A vulnerability in any layer (smart contracts, relayer logic, validator sets, or message verification) can drain every asset the bridge holds.

 The Ronin bridge hack ($625M), Wormhole ($320M), and Nomad ($190M) all followed the same pattern: a single point of failure in the bridge's validation logic that allowed attackers to mint or withdraw assets without legitimate cross-chain messages.
+And the pattern hasn't aged out: in April 2026, Kelp DAO lost $292M when its LayerZero OFT bridge trusted a single compromised DVN — a verifier configuration failure, not a contract bug.
 These aren't edge cases.
-They're the defining exploit category of the 2022-2025 era.
+They're the defining exploit category of the past four years.

 Our Methodology